TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.2.3 Tank General
 ------------------
  Balances and Fixes:
- - Tank General Tank Hunter build cost reduced from 375 to 350
+ - [NOTRELEVANT] Tank General Tank Hunter build cost reduced from 375 to 350
- - No Flamethrower infantry for Tank General
+ - [NOTRELEVANT] No Flamethrower infantry for Tank General
- - Tank General Hacker build cost reduced from 780 to 700
+ - [NOTRELEVANT] Tank General Hacker build cost reduced from 780 to 700
- - Tank General Black Lotus build cost reduced from 1875 to 1500
+ - [NOTRELEVANT] Tank General Black Lotus build cost reduced from 1875 to 1500
- - Tank General Dragon Tank no longer starts as veteran
+ - [NOTRELEVANT] Tank General Dragon Tank no longer starts as veteran
- - Tank General Troop Crawler build cost increased from 1400 to 1600
+ - [NOTRELEVANT] Tank General Troop Crawler build cost increased from 1400 to 1600
- - Tank General Listening Outpost build cost reduced from 950 to 900
+ - [NOTRELEVANT] Tank General Listening Outpost build cost reduced from 950 to 900
- - Tank General ECM Tank build cost reduced from 800 to 700
+ - [NOTRELEVANT] Tank General ECM Tank build cost reduced from 800 to 700
- - Tank General ECM Tank no longer starts as veteran
+ - [NOTRELEVANT] Tank General ECM Tank no longer starts as veteran
- - Tank General MiG build cost reduced from 1600 to 1500
+ - [NOTRELEVANT] Tank General MiG build cost reduced from 1600 to 1500
- - Tank General Helix build cost reduced from 2000 to 1700
+ - [NOTRELEVANT] Tank General Helix build cost reduced from 2000 to 1700

  BATTLEMASTER:
- - Tank General Battlemaster build time reduced from 12 to 8 seconds, faster than vanilla China Battlemaster build time
+ - [NOTRELEVANT] Tank General Battlemaster build time reduced from 12 to 8 seconds, faster than vanilla China Battlemaster build time
- - Autoloader upgraded Battlemaster rate of fire now constant at 200% from normal attack speed
+ - [NOTRELEVANT] Autoloader upgraded Battlemaster rate of fire now constant at 200% from normal attack speed
- - No longer starts as veteran
+ - [NOTRELEVANT] No longer starts as veteran
- - Tank General Battlemaster movement speed now slightly faster compared to the vanilla China Battlemaster
+ - [NOTRELEVANT] Tank General Battlemaster movement speed now slightly faster compared to the vanilla China Battlemaster

  EMPEROR OVERLORD:
- - Emperor Overlord uses the right model when destroyed, not turn into normal Overlord again
+ - [IMPROVEMENT] Emperor Overlord uses the right model when destroyed, not turn into normal Overlord again
- - Fixed Emperor Overlord model shadow bugs and bad UV Mappings, and now with better skin!
+ - [IMPROVEMENT] Fixed Emperor Overlord model shadow bugs and bad UV Mappings, and now with better skin!
- - Emperor Overlord speaker now compatible with Subliminal Messaging upgrade
+ - [MAYBE] Emperor Overlord speaker now compatible with Subliminal Messaging upgrade
- - Emperor Overlord now can be upgraded with bunker like standard Overlord!
+ - [NOTRELEVANT] Emperor Overlord now can be upgraded with bunker like standard Overlord!
- - Emperor Overlord build cost increased from 1900 to 2000
+ - [NOTRELEVANT] Emperor Overlord build cost increased from 1900 to 2000
- - Emperor Overlord weapon damage per shot reduced from 80 to 75
+ - [NOTRELEVANT] Emperor Overlord weapon damage per shot reduced from 80 to 75
- - Emperor Overlord rate of fire reduced from 1800 to 2100 miliseconds (don't worry, despite all the weapon changes, Emperor Overlord weapon is still stronger than normal Overlord)
+ - [NOTRELEVANT] Emperor Overlord rate of fire reduced from 1800 to 2100 miliseconds (don't worry, despite all the weapon changes, Emperor Overlord weapon is still stronger than normal Overlord)
- - Emperor Overlord healthpoint increased from 1100 to 1200
+ - [NOTRELEVANT] Emperor Overlord healthpoint increased from 1100 to 1200
- - Emperor Overlord movement speed now slightly faster compared to normal Overlord
+ - [NOTRELEVANT] Emperor Overlord movement speed now slightly faster compared to normal Overlord
- - No longer starts as veteran
+ - [NOTRELEVANT] No longer starts as veteran

  BATTLEMASTER TRAINING:
- - Replaced with Tank Training (read below).
+ - [NOTRELEVANT] Replaced with Tank Training (read below).
 Now there's no more elite Battlemaster at start.

  TANK DROP:
- - Increase Tank Drop effectiveness and amount of dropped tanks:
+ - [MAYBE] Increase Tank Drop effectiveness and amount of dropped tanks:
    > Level 1: 2 Battlemasters
    > Level 2: 3 Battlemasters
    > Level 3: 6 Battlemasters
- - Tank Drop use larger parachutes
+ - [IMPROVEMENT] Tank Drop use larger parachutes

  New Stuff:
- - Twin-Gattling Tank
+ - [NOTRELEVANT] Twin-Gattling Tank
      Gattling Tank variant with two barrels instead of one.
 Fires faster so it can do more damage per second compared to the normal Gattling Tank.
 Replaces Gattling Tank.
- - Flame Tank
+ - [NOTRELEVANT] Flame Tank
      Newest breed of Dragon Tank with two heavy flamethrower instead mounted tower of the old Dragon Tank variant.
 Replaces Dragon Tank.
- - Siege Cannon
+ - [NOTRELEVANT] Siege Cannon
      Siege Cannon is a WWII-styled tank destroyer with devastating cannon that could obliterate anything on ground.
 Siege Cannon is Tank General answer to his lack of artillery units.
 This unit is effective against structures and ground units alike.
 Requires Propaganda Center and Rank 1 Generals Promotion.
- - Tank Training science protocol
-    Replaces Battlemaster Training.
+ - [NOTRELEVANT] Tank Training science protocol Replaces Battlemaster Training.
 Makes Battlemasters, Gattling Tanks, and Dragon Tanks start as veterans.
 Also affects other subfactions Battlemasters, Gattling Tanks, and Dragon Tanks.
 With this, when enemy capture an Tank General War Factory they will not get any veteran tanks.